adlnet/xAPI-Spec/xAPI.md

 * Data Transfer methods for the storage and retrieval (but not validation) of these Objects to/from a Learning Record Store.
 Note that the systems storing or retrieving records need not be Activity Providers.
-LRSs can communicate with other LRSs, or reporting systems.
+LRSs can communicate with other LRSs, or systems.

 * Security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.